-Easy, but first let’s review the wrong answer to the question.
+Easy, but first, let’s review the wrong answer to the question.
 It’s not to improve your standing with God.
-That’s like a slap in the face to Him.
-Over and over the bible makes this point.
+Over and over the Bible makes this point.
 He who never sinned had to die for our sins so we could become righteous like Him.
-His death redeemed our life, so God could receive us into His presence.
+His death redeemed our life so that God could receive us into His presence.
 It was the only way.
 Trying to earn our way into God’s presence is saying that He didn’t finish the job.

 So What’s The Right Answer?

 Why do we want to do good?
 Out of gratitude.
 When the motive of your heart is thankfulness to Him, your selfless acts of love shine like a brilliant light in a dark and dying world, and He is glorified.
 You see it’s not what we do for God, but what He does through us that matters.